Charles Devens: Civil War

-On April 16, 1861, Devens gave an impassioned speech at Mechanics Hall in Worcester.
+On April 16, 1861, Devens gave an impassioned speech at Mechanics Hall in Worcester in support of Lincoln's call for 75,000 volunteers.
 To a large crowd he called upon the young men of Worcester to "rise and go with" him to the "rescue of Washington".
 Three days later, he was appointed major of the 3rd Massachusetts Rifle Battalion.

 He was appointed as colonel of the 15th Massachusetts Infantry in July 1861 and wounded at the Battle of Ball's Bluff in Virginia in October.

 Although still recovering, Devens was promoted to brigadier general of volunteers in April 1862 and assigned command of the 1st Brigade/1st Division.
 He was wounded a second time at the Battle of Seven Pines and spent most of the summer recovering.
 His brigade was not heavily involved in the Maryland Campaign.
 Shortly afterwards, it was reassigned to the VI Corps.
 Devens commanded the 2nd Brigade/3rd Division/VI Corps during the Battle of Fredericksburg.

 In January 1863, Devens was given command of the 1st Brigade, 3rd Division, VI Corps.
 After Maj.
 Gen Oliver O. Howard took command of the XI Corps, he appointed Devens as a division commander, and at Chancellorsville he was wounded a third time.
 According to a report by Gen. Steward L. Woodford, who served with him, Devens remounted his horse, stayed with his men and did not go to the hospital until his men had bivouacked (set up camp).